Shippable/docs/sources/platform/jobs-runci.md

         versionNumber: <number of the version you want to pin>
       - IN: <gitRepoResource with buildOnPullRequest: true>
         showBuildStatus: true
-      - TASK:
-        - script: <any shell command>
-        - script: <any shell command>
       - OUT: <resource>
       - OUT: <resource>
         replicate: <resource>